-Racketfest is a one-day event to learn & share what’s great about the Racket programming language and its philosophy of language-oriented programming.
+Racketfest is a time to learn & share what’s great about the Racket programming language and its philosophy of language-oriented programming.

 Spielfeld, ground floor (

 Writing secure programs is hard.
 While using memory-safe languages (such as Racket) eliminates some sources of security vulnerabilities (e.g., buffer overflows), it is still possible to leak data either explicitly (writing to a log file) or implicitly (crashing if the secret is larger than some fixed value).
 Faceted execution is a runtime monitor that enforces a strong security policy named information flow.
 In this talk, we discuss how we can layer faceted execution on top of Racket via the macro system and (if time allows) demonstrate a prototype.

 Small, Elegant, Practical: The Benefits of a Minimal Approach